A. Fee Policies

 All students admitted to associate and baccalaureate programs are required to pay a commitment deposit of $100.00.
 All students admitted to masters and professional programs are required to pay a commitment deposit of $250.00.
 All funds collected will be deposited in the college’s tuition and fee account.

-While the deposit will be non-refundable for associate and baccalaureate programs, students who enroll will be credited the amount of the commitment deposit toward tuition.
+While the deposit will be non-refundable for associate and baccalaureate programs, students who enroll will be credited the amount of the commitment deposit toward tuition and fees.
 A student admitted to a graduate or professional program may request return of their commitment deposit by the April 1 immediately prior to the beginning of the fall semester to which they committed to attend the graduate or professional program.
 The graduate or professional program shall return the commitment deposit to the student within 30 days of receipt of such return request.

 Incoming undergraduate freshmen can defer their admission and reserve their spot at a CUNY College (only for Fall semester admission) for up to one year for any of the following reasons:

 - Military service

 - Religious study

 Students cannot defer admission in order to complete post-secondary education at any college or university other than CUNY.
 Students who attend a post-secondary institution other than CUNY must re-apply as a transfer applicant and adhere to all Admission Application deadlines.